 Pain in lower left abdomen: A review of internal organs

-As a practicing physician, I have evaluated and treated many patients with left lower abdominal pain.
-I think it will be helpful for you to review what internal organs you have inside your body that can cause pain in that particular location.
+As a practicing physician, I have evaluated and treated many patients with pain in left lower abdomen.
+I think it will be helpful for you to review what internal organs you have inside your body that can cause pain in lower left abdomen.
 I will be explaining everything in plain English so that you can understand and use this information without any prior medical knowledge.
 I believe that everyone can learn medicine if taught in a language they understand.

 Diverticula are sac like protrusions that develop in the colon wall.
 They are more commonly formed on the left side of the colon than on the right.
-These sacs can get inflamed and cause significant pain in the left lower abdomen.
+These sacs can get inflamed and cause significant pain in lower left side of abdomen.
 This type of pain is usually described as cramping, irritation but could also be sharp and relenting.
 The severity of pain may depend on the severity of inflammation.
-The left lower abdominal pain of diverticulitis is usually constant for a few days, which may help to distinguish it from other conditions that deteriorate rapidly.
+The pain in left side of abdomen from diverticulitis is usually constant for a few days, which may help to distinguish it from other conditions that deteriorate rapidly.
 In addition to left lower abdominal pain, patients may have occasional diarrhea.
 Presence of blood in stool can happen but is very rare.
 As in most digestive tract disease, you may have nausea and vomiting with diverticulitis.

 Pain gets worse if you develop complications from colitis.
 Just like diverticulitis, any form of colitis may end up with rupture of the colon wall.
 The resulting symptoms of widespread infection and inflammation can be identical to the rupture caused from diverticulitis.